Kroc/pling-z80/docs/pling!.md

         second
     ;

-For if-then-else constructs, the function `if-else` takes a value and two lambdas, the first is executed if the value resolves to true and the second is executed otherwise.
+For if-then-else constructs, the function `if-else` takes a word and two lambdas, the first is executed if the word resolves to true and the second is executed otherwise.

     fn max :
         get first